textadventures/quest/docs/devmode.md

 ---

-DevMode is a special way of running your game that makes it easier when you are devbeloping your game.
+DevMode is a special way of running your game that makes it easier when you are developing your game.
 It is very much like having cheat codes.

 To turn on DevMode, go to the _Features_ tab of the game object, and tick the "Show DevMode options" box.
 Go to the _DevMode_ tab, and set it to "Active".